ninjaaron/dirlog/README.rst

   ~$

-If ``dlog`` is given only one argument, it will simply print the name of the matching directory to stdout, and not try to execute a command.
+If ``dlog`` is given only one argument, it will simply print the name of all matching directories to stdout, and not try to execute a command.

 .. code:: sh

   ~$ dlog Mr
   /home/luser/Music/Mr. Bungle
   ~$

-Additionally, ``dlog -c`` will go through the database and clean out any directories that no longer exist.
-This probably won't be needed in most cases, but it's there.